Emergency-Response-Demo/erdemo.io/process_service_outbox.md

 ![](images/process-service-no-outbox.png)

-1. A transaction is started, the process service retrieves the state of a process instance from the database and executes a series of tasks up until the next defined *wait-state*.
-As part of this execution, a task in the business process sends a Kafka message to the `topic-responder-command` topic of AMQ Streams.
-(Semi-related: the ER-Demo *responder-service* consumes and processes this message from that topic).
+1. A transaction is started, the process service retrieves the state of a process instance from the database and executes a series of tasks.
+In the ER-Demo *incident-process*, one of these tasks is a *workitem* that sends a Kafka message to the `topic-responder-command` topic of AMQ Streams. (related: the ER-Demo *responder-service* consumes and processes this message from that topic).
-2. Within this same transaction, the process instance reaches a signal node (which is a *wait-state*) and this transaction is committed (along with the state of the process instance at that time) to the database.
-So within this single syncronous transaction there are two writes:  a write to a Kafka topic and a write to a database.
+2. Within this same transaction, the process instance reaches a signal node (which is a *wait-state*) and this transaction is committed (along with the state of the process instance at that time) to the RH-PAM database: PostgreSQL.
+So within this single syncronous transaction there are two writes:  a write to a Kafka topic and a write to the RH-PAM PostgreSQL database.
 3. The ER-Demo *responder-service* responds back to the process service via the `topic-responder-event` topic.
 4. The process service consumes the message on the `topic-responder-event` topic and in a new transaction pulls the process instance state from the database and executes downstream work until the next *wait-state* in the business process is reached.